iamjRod11/MLBScoreboard/README.md

 - Hilt for dependency injection
 - Retrofit for networking
 - Moshi - for serialization / deserialization
-- Coroutines + Flow - for asynchronous data processing
+- Coroutines + Flow - for threading and data processing
 - Coil for image loading